Our goal: Get lead service lines out of our community

-Property owners are responsible for service lines, but Denver Water supports the recommendations by the American Water Works Association and the National Drinking Water Advisory Council that utilities should create plans for removal of all lead service lines within their systems, with a shared responsibility between regulatory agencies; federal, state and local governments; utilities and customers.
+Property owners are responsible for service lines, but Denver Water supports recommendations by the American Water Works Association and the National Drinking Water Advisory Council that utilities create plans for removing all lead service lines in their systems, with a shared responsibility among regulatory agencies, governments, utilities and customers.

 If you have a lead service line, the best way to remove lead from water is to replace that line with copper in full, from the water main into your home.

 Your contractor can review the scope of work for replacing lead service lines to ensure all of the steps are completed.